Dwyane Wade’s new statue goes viral after Miami Heat unveiling and more from around the NBA on Sunday

 Wade’s remarkable career also earned him a place in the Naismith Basketball Hall of Fame.

 “That’s crazy.
 I can’t believe that.
 Who is that guy?”
-Wade said when the statue was unveiled behind him.
+Wade said after the statue was unveiled.

 It turned out a lot of fans were also asking the same question.